 One condition may be that clients are permitted only to use a firearm issued by the REA itself.
 These would be ‘smart guns’ designed to facilitate the intermediate goal of the REA to minimize costly rights violations.
 The details of these weapons aren’t crucial to the broader picture here but I’m imagining features like fingerprint-activation, with on-board video camera(s), microphones, torch, and motion sensors.
 The sensors begin recording data to circular buffers as soon as the weapon is picked up.
 The recordings can be used by the REA to verify that any given discharge of the weapon was contractually permitted.

 Perhaps the gun is recalled and replaced with a new one on a repeating schedule, so that the REA can inspect it for signs of tampering (contractually forbidden of course), or discharges unaccounted for, and analyse any recordings to help streamline their operations.

-From the perspective of a REA, it costs the firm money if a client gets into legal trouble; the legal process puts a demand on the firm’s resources.
-Pretending I’m the CEO of a REA, if my client has a gun, I’d like them to be in a mental and physiological state that minimizes the likelihood of them doing any harm to others.
+It costs an REA money if a client gets into legal trouble; the legal process puts a demand on the firm’s resources.
+Pretending I’m the CEO of a REA, then especially if my client has a gun, I’d like them to be in a mental and physiological state that minimizes the likelihood of them doing any harm to others.
 There are some constraints on how I can solve that problem.
 For instance, it wouldn’t do to drug my gun-owner clients into a permanent sleep-like state.
 I want to attract and retain customers.
 The solution I settle on needs to be one that wouldn’t horrify people who are shopping around for a REA.